-I was beginning to think we would never complete flight testing in light of the Test Pilot's 16.7G hard landing, Lake Central's abuse of the aircraft, and AeroTeknic's unreliable data system.
+I was beginning to think we would never complete flight testing in light of the Test Pilot's 16.7G hard landing, abuse of the aircraft by a flight testing and maintenance company, and an unreliable data system.

 We now have all the data needed for finishing the paperwork for submission to TCCA.

-November 18 was the last day for water testing this year in Canada.
+November 18 was the last day for water testing in Canada.
 Bjarni our astronaut/test pilot and Denis Bernier our in-house instructor/test pilot completed the handling qualities tests on water (save one crosswind) because we had insufficient wind.

 Bjarni was very pleased with every aspect of handling on the land and water flights.
 Although every aircraft has slightly different characteristics than a similar aircraft, amphibians can be greatly different.
 Bjarni felt with proper transitional training, our customers should have little or no problem handling the Seawind.
 He summed it up when he said, “The Seawind got a bad rap, none of which was true.
 It is a fun and easy aircraft to fly.”
 He is pleased to take the reports to Transport Canada.
 Needless to say we are all elated.